 In 2009 and 2010, she was a Fulbright-Hays Dissertation Research Abroad Fellow in Niger and France.
 In addition to more conventional forms of academic research, she learned to weave with Abdoulwahid Goumer, a weaver based at the Musée National Boubou Hama du Niger.
-She also has conducted research in Ghana, Senegal, Switzerland, Canada, and the United States.
+She also has conducted research in Algeria, Ghana, Senegal, Switzerland, Canada, and the United States.

 At Mount Holyoke College and Smith College, Gilvin teaches courses on diverse arts of Africa and the African Diaspora.
 Themes of her courses include fashion, museology, and contemporary art.
+In 2014, she co-curated El Anatsui: New Worlds at the Mount Holyoke College Art Museum and Transformations in African Art at the Smith College Museum of Art.

 Collaborative Futures: Critical Reflections on Publicly Active Graduate Education.
 Co-edited with Georgia M. Roberts and Craig Martin.
 (The Graduate School Press of Syracuse University, 2012).